 '''

 def render(self, request):

 ...

 self.count = calculate_count_for_user(request.user)

+return MenuItemHook.render(self, request)

 ...

 '''

 Customization

 If you cannot get the menu item to look the way you wish, you are free to subclass and override the default render function and the template used.